Any or all of these blood tests may be normal in children with JIA.

 Children who have arthritis in many joints, or who have fever, rash, and swollen glands may need other medicines.
 These are called disease-modifying antirheumatic drugs (DMARDs).
 They can help reduce swelling in the joints or body.
 DMARDs include:

-Biologic drugs, such as such as etanercept, infliximab, and related drugs
+Biologic drugs, such as etanercept, infliximab, and related drugs

 Exercise will help keep their muscles and joints strong and mobile.